Ocipa/lua-portfolio/README.md

 * rotates the upper torso and head to look in the direction the camera is facing
 ![](https://media.giphy.com/media/xkQXABYfWJ8RTAXKeF/giphy.gif)

+(It is a lot smoother than it looks in the gif.)

 ### Snake
 [github link](https://github.com/Ocipa/lua-portfolio/blob/main/snake.lua)
 #### A qucik little project
 ![](https://media.giphy.com/media/ZVVUBz9fL6MKqBgid9/giphy.gif)

 ### Simple Hotbar
 [github link](https://github.com/Ocipa/lua-portfolio/blob/main/hotbar.lua)